kilfour/QuickFuzzr/full-doc.md

 | [UShorts](#ushorts)| Produces unsigned 16-bit integers (default 1-100). |
 #### Booleans
 Use `Fuzzr.Bool()`.
-- The default fuzzr generates True or False.
+- Generates True or False.
-- Can be made to return `bool?` using the `.Nullable()` combinator.
-- `bool` is automatically detected and generated for object properties.
-- `bool?` is automatically detected and generated for object properties.
 #### Bytes
 Use `Fuzzr.Byte()`.
 - The default fuzzr produces a `byte` in the full range (`0`-`255`).